davidsidlinger/davidsidlinger.github.com/resume.md

 ## Tools & Technology

 The majority of my work for the past decade has been built using Microsoft's .NET Framework and related tools with an emphasis in C#.
 However, I am an avid technologist.
-As such, I strongly believe exposure to other platforms and languages gives one the ability to use the appropriate technology stack for any project.
-For example, I currently own several Mac OSX machines and frequently write software to run on the OSX platform.
+I strongly believe exposure to other platforms and languages gives one the ability to use the appropriate technology stack for any project.
+For example, I own several Macs and frequently write software to run on the OS X platform.

 I am an expert in C#, F#, Javascript, web development, team building, and software design patterns.
 In addition, I am proficient with OCaml, Ruby, and Python.
 I can construct, troubleshoot, and optimize complex SQL, although I prefer to let a competent tool chain perform the heavy lifting.